acallejasp/fdsw-github/site/content/docs/5.3/components/buttons.md

 ## Base class

 Bootstrap has a base `.btn` class that sets up basic styles such as padding and content alignment.
-By default, `.btn` controls have a transparent border and background color, and lack any explicit focus and hover styles.
+By default, `.btn` controls have a transparent border and background color, and lack any experiencialicit focus and hover styles.

 {{< example >}}
 <button type="button" class="btn">Base class</button>